Redocly/redocly-cli/docs/commands/lint.md

 ##### Method 2: Pass entrypoints via the config file

-The `apis` object in the Redocly configuration file (`redocly.yaml`) lets you configure one or more APIs.
+The `apis` object in the Redocly configuration file (`redocly.yaml`) allows you to configure one or more APIs.
 Each file path is specified (using the `root` property), but files are identified by their name and version in the format `name@version`.

-`@version` is optional, and when not provided, Redocly apps interpret it as `latest` by default.
-Every `name@version` combination listed in the `apis` section must be unique.
+Every `name@version` combination listed under the `apis` object must be unique.

 You can pass `name@version` in commands like `lint` and `stats` to act only on those APIs.
 Below is an example `apis` object showing three files identified using `core@latest`, `production@v1` and `sandbox@v1`: